nirajdewani/Twitter_Campaign_Analyzer/README.md

 **Instructions & Guidelines:**
 1. The focus is on comparing the Twitter accounts of these companies:
-    - Medtronic Diabetes vs Omnipod vs Tandem (Continuous Glucose Monitor and/or Insulin Pump makers
-    - One Touch vs AccuChek (USA) vs Abbott Freestyle (meter makers)
 2. Guidelines for analysis:
   1. Defining the framework/metric.
 Considerations:
     - \# of favorited tweets / # of retweets.
     - \# of followers / # of tweets per account could sway data (e.g. a bad campaign with 1 million followers could look better on surface compared to a good campaign with 100 followers).
     - NLP / sentiment analysis.
   2. Analysis of which company within each group had most successful November.
   3. A visual to demonstrate the results.